 B. Arch Hon

 Chelsea joined Bijl Architecture in 2016 and is an architect with 20 years' experience.
-Registered as an architect in NSW, Chelsea has diverse experience across residential, commercial, retail and health sectors.
+Chelsea has diverse experience across residential, commercial, retail and health sectors.
 Previously, Chelsea worked for architecture firms including Cottee Parker in Brisbane, Rice Daubney in Sydney and TPBennett in the UK, where she was also registered as an architect.
 Chelsea brings to the team an innovative, fresh outlook on project design and delivery, constantly examining and challenging the parameters of projects to provide a finished work that exceeds clients' expectations of design and functionality.

 Chelsea graduated from Newcastle University (Australia) with a Bachelor of Architecture Honours (1994).